MoSafi2/BlazeSeq/README.md

 The same test dataset is used for the [**Biopython**](https://biopython.org/) and [**BioPerl** ](https://bioperl.org/) FASTQ parsers as well.

 ## Roadmap
-Some points of the following roadmap are tightly coupled with Mojo's evolution, as Mojo matures more options will be added
+Some points of the following roadmap are tightly coupled with Mojo's evolution, as Mojo matures more options will be added.

 - [ ] parallel processing of records (requires stable concurrency model and concurrency primitives from Mojo)
 - [ ] Parsing over contineous (decompression , network) streams (requires Mojo implementation or binding to decompression and networking libraries).